An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Today is a lighter trekking day, but the Ausangate trail always offers a challenge.

 Today we must cross the Pucacocha Pass (5,051m/16,571ft).
-From here, there are stunning views over the 7 lagoons, all different colors.
+From here, there are stunning views of the seven lagoons, each a different color.

 We aim to cross the pass mid-morning, then descend for a couple of hours, often flanked by llamas and alpacas.
 Our campsite is our lunch spot, too, so we can gather our energies for tomorrow’s trip to Rainbow Mountain.